 There have been many other events that have taken place throughout the years, building the sport into one of the largest movement sports.

-A short history of the sports that is similar to rhythmic gymnastics sports has given below.
+A short history of the sports that is similar to rhythmic gymnastics sports is given below.

 First contested: Europe and Asia, 19th century